2026 United States secretary of state elections: Alabama

 Secretary of State Wes Allen was elected in 2022 with 65.9% of the vote.
 He is retiring to run for Lieutenant Governor.

 Arizona

 Secretary of State Adrian Fontes was elected in 2022 with 52.4% of the vote.
 He is running for re-election to a second term in office.
 Fontes hinted at a potential primary challenge to Arizona governor Katie Hobbs, but ultimately decided against it.
-Alexander Kolodin, representative for District 3 in the Arizona House of Representatives, announced his campaign for the Republican nomination on March 31.
+Republican state representative Alexander Kolodin announced his campaign on March 31.

 Arkansas

-Secretary of State John Thurston resigned after being elected as state treasurer in 2024.
+Secretary of State John Thurston resigned after being elected as state treasurer in a 2024 special election.
 Governor Sarah Huckabee Sanders appointed Cole Jester to fill the remainder of his term.
 However, he is ineligible to run for a full term per the state constitution.
 Republican candidates include state senator Kim Hammer.
 Marketing specialist Kelly Grappe is running as a Democrat.

 California

 Secretary of State Shirley Weber was elected in 2022 with 60.1% of the vote.
 She is running for re-election to a second term.
 Republican Orange County supervisor Don Wagner is also running for the position.